model train set on track

 About TCA

-The National Headquarters and Museum Building in Strasburg, Pennsylvania was built in 1977, housing the national business office and The National Toy Train Museum.
-The Museum has one of the finest collections of toy trains on display along with major operating layouts in Standard, 0, G, S and HO gauge.
-Members are admitted into the Museum free of charge and are encouraged to lend their special trains to the Museum for display.
-The building has been expanded twice since, and is debt free.
+The National Headquarters and Museum Building in Strasburg, Pennsylvania, was built in 1977 and houses the national business office and the National Toy Train Museum.
+The Museum has one of the finest collections of toy trains on display, along with major operating layouts in Standard, 0, G, S, and HO gauges.
+Members are admitted to the Museum free of charge and are encouraged to lend their special trains to the Museum for display.
+The building has been expanded twice since, and is debt-free.

-Membership in the Association, from a humble beginning of sixty-eight meeting in a barn in Pennsylvania, has grown to a worldwide organization approaching 30,000 members, with many local divisions and chapters.
+Membership in the Association, from humble beginnings of sixty-eight who met in a barn in Pennsylvania, has grown into a worldwide organization with thousands of members, including dozens of local divisions and chapters.

 Who can join?